-Mount Sinai’s Cardio-Oncology Program is an award-winning program that provides a platform of close collaboration between cardiologists specializing in the cardiac effects of chemotherapy with medical oncologists, radiation oncologists and oncology surgeons, allowing us to customize the best cancer therapies for our patients balanced against their cardiac effects.
+Mount Sinai’s Cardio-Oncology Program is an award-winning program that provides a platform of close collaboration between cardiologists specializing in the cardiac effects of cancer treatments with medical oncologists, radiation oncologists, and oncology surgeons, allowing us to customize the best cancer therapies for our patients balanced against their cardiac effects and risk factors.

-There are approximately 15.5 million adult cancer survivors in the United States today, owing largely to advances made in the field of oncology.
-More than 40% of these cancer survivors above the age of 50 will develop cardiovascular disease.
-This occurs due to increasing age of the patients, common risk factors of both cancer and heart disease, and damage to the heart from several cancer treatments, including chemotherapy, immunotherapy, and radiation.
+Moreover, there are approximately 18.1 million adult cancer survivors in the United States today, owing largely to advances made in the field of oncology.
+More than 40 percent of these cancer survivors above the age of 50 will develop cardiovascular disease.
+This occurs due to the increasing age of the patients, risk factors common to both cancer and heart disease, and damage to the heart from several cancer treatments, including chemotherapy, immunotherapy, and radiation.
 Cardio-Oncology offers specialized care to these cancer survivors as well, so that their risk of cardiovascular disease can be minimized.

 To prevent and manage cardiovascular risks of oncology treatment, we offer the following personalized services:

-- Access to latest cardiac imaging techniques including strain imaging and 3D echocardiography, cardiac magnetic resonance imaging, and monitoring of cardiac biomarkers to detect and monitor early cardiotoxicity
+- Access to the latest cardiac imaging techniques including strain imaging and 3D echocardiography, cardiac magnetic resonance imaging, and monitoring of cardiac biomarkers to detect and monitor early cardiotoxicity.

 Mount Sinai Cardio-Oncology in the News and Academia